 The benefit of this model is that it does not, in theory, preclude industry, employer, professional associations access because it does not rely on the academic QA system.
 However, it seems in the development of the Microcredential Marketplace, the rules for inclusion were somehow altered so that it is "only open to higher education providers, rendering the investment in the platform irrelevant to most students" (ITECA, 2022).
 As implemented then, this has in fact excluded alternate providers from recognition in Australia, which undermines the utility of the framework.
+A further complication is that, while open to all providers, there may be limited capacity for developing appropriate learning outcomes, assigning academic level and determining credit value outside of educational institutions.

-This example bring focus to the two remaining elements of this literature review: 1) the role of vocational training, industry, employers, professional associations and 2) the importance of recognition.
+This example bring focus to the two remaining elements of this literature review: 1) the role of vocational training, industry, employers, community and professional associations and 2) the importance of recognition.